 During certain times of the year you might encounter, Portuguese man o’ war jellyfish.
 They are present in the waters around Barbados.
 While not deadly, their sting is extremely painful.
 During jellyfish season, beaches are usually closed.

-While Barbados has beautiful sea life, encounters with dangerous marine animals are few and far between.
+While you can admire beautiful sea life, encounters with dangerous marine animals are few and far between.
 In case of any danger, you will see a purple flag on the beach, meaning to avoid entering the water.

 I haven’t seen any dangerous marine animals during my holiday in Barbados.